 p.
-61 Insurers publicly report SST key figures for the first time.
-JUNE p.
-15 p.
-33
+61 (Final Insurers publicly report SST key figures for the first time p.
+33 FINMA decides to strengthen the risk orientation of its regulatory auditing.

-Parliament passes the Financial Services Act (FinSA) and the Financial Institutions Act (FinIA).

-FINMA takes action against serious shortcomings in corporate governance at Raiffeisen.
+Parliament passes the Financial Services Act (FinSA) and the Financial Institutions Act (FinIA). p.
+15 FINMA takes action against serious shortcomings in corporate governance at Raiffeisen.